 Surf City home prices are not only among the most expensive in North Carolina, but Surf City real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 10.23% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Surf City telecommute to their jobs.
+Overall, about 12.50% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Surf City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Surf City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Surf City does not have a public transit system used by locals to get to and from work.

-Surf City is one of the most well-educated cities in the nation.
-46.88% of adults in Surf City have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Surf City ranks among the highest in the nation.
+Of the 25-and-older adult population in Surf City, 40.21% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The most common language spoken in Surf City is English.
-Other important languages spoken here include German and Tagalog.
+Other important languages spoken here include Tagalog and Spanish.